Private Tenancies Regulation Changes in Northern Ireland

 The primary goal is to significantly improve tenant safety by equipping properties with advanced fire and CO alarm systems.

-- New tenancies must be compliant from 1 September 2024.
+New tenancies had to be compliant from 1 September 2024.

-- Existing tenancies, granted before the 1st of September, must be compliant from 1st of December 2024.
+Existing tenancies, granted before the 1st of September, had to be compliant from the 1st of December 2024.

 Key Proposals